 - Have a BMI, i.e., body mass index of 27 or more with health risks like heart disease and diabetes

 These drugs are able to jump-start losing weight.
-In the start by losing some weight, we might feel more motivated, get confidence and have more energy as the pounds come off.
+At the start by losing some weight, we might feel more motivated, get confidence, and have more energy as the pounds come off.

 Bear in mind that some drugs which are used to treat type 2 diabetes, like Symlin and Byetta have weight-loss benefits, but you need to talk with your physician about that.

 Also, the author of a few books on exercise and diabetes, Shery Colberg, Ph.D. talks on this topic.

 According to Colberg, these weight-loss pills are not substituted for physical activity and healthful eating.
 She says that these pills might speed up the process of losing weight in the short run, but it is vital to focus on being physically active.

 Are These Pills Safe?

 The inevitable question of most people who are struggling to lose weight is – “Are weight loss pills safe?”
 Well, when it comes to prescribed drugs, research is done before the drug is being approved for use.

 In fact, only one drug for weight loss is approved mainly for treating obesity on the NHS, orlistat.